 Summer is the easiest time for our teachers to take on new students or schedule makeup lessons.
 Many of our teachers offer to extend their usual hours so they can teach in the late morning or early afternoon.
 Lessons times that would have been impossible to accommodate during the school year are conveniently available during the summer.

 Many students that go out of town for weeks (or even months) during summer choose to keep their lesson time reserved and schedule makeup lessons when they return.
 The flexible nature of summer hours offers lots of possibilities.
-Keeping your child’s lesson time reserved makes scheduling much, much easier come fall – plus, committing to makeup missed lessons helps avoid
+Keeping your child’s lesson time reserved makes scheduling much, much easier come fall – plus, making up missed lessons helps keep your child’s progress steady and consistent.

 It’s Hot Outside!
 Music is a Fun Indoor Activity